gpg/gpg4win/doc/README-BETA-en.txt

  - Gpg4win Compendium improved

- - GpgOL, GnuPG and Installer: Several minor and medium problems and errors were fixed.
+ - GpgOL, GnuPG and Installer: Several minor and medium issues and errors were fixed.